Configuring the Inbound Gateway

 7. Add a new entry for the Coro Inbound Gateway MX record:

-Be aware that Exchange Admin might give validation warnings or errors regarding the new MX record not matching expected values.
+Exchange Admin might give validation warnings or errors regarding the new MX record not matching expected values.
 You can safely ignore this.

 8. Select Done to close the dialog.